Troubleshooting Mitsubishi Check Engine Light On

 Conclusion

-If your Mitsubishi check engine light stays on, first check that the gas cap is on tight.
+If your Mitsubishi check engine light stays on, first check that the gas cap is tight.
 Tighten the gas cap.
 If no other codes are present, the check engine light will reset within two to three days of normal driving.

 If the check engine or service engine’s lights stay on, read the fault codes by connecting a YOUCANIC scanner to the diagnostic port under the dashboard.
 Always research the code and possible causes.
 Don’t replace parts based on the fault code alone.
 Get a second opinion from a mechanic if necessary.